abacusai/api-python/featurestore.md

 ```

 ### Python Functions
+*For when SQL just isn't cutting it - unleash your inner Pythonista!*

 To create a feature group backed by a Python function, we have first provide the source code for the function in a valid python file.
 In this example, we are using pandas functions in our function.
 We will run the code in a container which has a Python 3.8 environment with a of standard list of python libraries.